 Come to Mackin Park early on Sunday for some pancakes and maple syrup with all the fixin’s: $8 (adults) & $4 (children) – not included in admission.
 Your breakfast is prepared by Our Lady of Fatima Knights of Columbus.

 ARTISAN & COMMUNITY KIOSKS

-Stroll through the expanded array of booths in the Grand Chapiteau (Big Tent).
-There you’ll find the works of talented artisans for sale, along with info kiosks where you can learn about local francophone and community organizations.
+In addition to being the centre of amazing music at Festival du Bois, the Grand Chapiteau (Big Tent) is also where you'll find the works of talented artisans for sale along with info kiosks where you can learn about local francophone and community organizations.

 Visit the booths of local community groups and organizations to learn how they are working to make things better.
-The festival welcomes the Valley Metis Association, Canadian Parents for French, Société historique francophone de la Colombie-Britannique, Fédération des francophones de la Colombie-Britannique, and Centre culturel francophone de Vancouver.
+The festival welcomes the North Fraser Métis Association, Canadian Parents for French Tri-Cities, Société historique francophone de la Colombie-Britannique, Reso-Santé and Fédération des francophones de la Colombie-Britannique and more!

 THE IMPROV LEAGUE